Loda man charged with purse snatching, meth possession

 University of Illinois police officers stopped the Jeep not long after and identified the driver as Andrew Stover, 26.

 In the Jeep was the woman’s purse.
-Police also found two plastic bags: one small one with white powder that later tested positive as being about two-tenths of a gram of cocaine, and a larger bag of white powder that police determined was approximately 20 grams of methamphetamine.
+Police also found two plastic bags: a small one with white powder that later tested positive as being about 0.2 grams of cocaine, and a larger bag of white powder that police determined was approximately 20 grams of methamphetamine.

 Stover told police the drugs did not belong to him.